brawlcord/brawlcord/docs/index.md

 ## Overview

-Brawlcord is a Discord bot, an intance of [Red](https://github.com/Cog-Creators/Red-DiscordBot), which allows users to play a simplified version of the game [Brawl Stars](https://brawlstars.com) (developed by Supercell) on Discord.
+Brawlcord is a Discord bot which allows users to play a simplified version of the game [Brawl Stars](https://brawlstars.com) (developed by Supercell) on Discord.
+It is an instance of [Red](https://github.com/Cog-Creators/Red-DiscordBot).

 > Fast-paced multiplayer battles from the makers of Clash of Clans, Clash Royale and Boom Beach.